zjerath/MusicPlayer/README.md

 # MusicPlayer

-An Apple Music/Spotify clone build using Next.js, Tailwind CSS, and the Spotify API
+An Apple Music/Spotify clone built using Next.js, Tailwind CSS, and the Spotify API

 API details at https://developer.spotify.com/